awsdocs/aws-global-accelerator-dev-guide/doc_source/about-endpoints.md

 1. On the **Add endpoints** page, choose an endpoint from the dropdown list\.

 1. Optionally, for **Weight**, enter a number from 0 to 255 to set a weight for routing traffic to this endpoint\.
 When you add weights to endpoints, you configure Global Accelerator to route traffic based on proportions that you specify\.
 By default, all endpoints have a weight of 128\.
-For more information, see [Endpoint Weights](about-endpoints-endpoint-weights.md)\.
+For more information, see [ Endpoint weights](about-endpoints-endpoint-weights.md)\.

 1. Optionally, enable client IP address preservation for an internet\-facing Application Load Balancer endpoint\.
 Under **Preserve client IP address**, select **Preserve address**\.

    This option is always selected for internal Application Load Balancer and EC2 instance endpoints, and never selected for Network Load Balancer and Elastic IP address endpoints\.
-For more information, see [Preserve Client IP Addresses in AWS Global Accelerator](preserve-client-ip-address.md)\.
+For more information, see [Preserve client IP addresses in AWS Global Accelerator](preserve-client-ip-address.md)\.
 **Note**
-Before you add and begin to route traffic to endpoints that preserve the client IP address, make sure that all your required security configurations, for example, security groups, are updated to whitelist the user client IP address\.
+Before you add and begin to route traffic to endpoints that preserve the client IP address, make sure that all your required security configurations, for example, security groups, are updated to include the user client IP address on allow lists\.

 1. Choose **Add endpoint**\.

 ## To edit an endpoint

 You can edit an endpoint configuration to change the weight\.
-For more information, see [Endpoint Weights](about-endpoints-endpoint-weights.md)\.
+For more information, see [ Endpoint weights](about-endpoints-endpoint-weights.md)\.

 1. Open the Global Accelerator console at [ https://us\-west\-2\.console\.aws\.amazon\.com/ec2/v2/home?region=us\-west\-2\#Global Accelerator:](https://us-west-2.console.aws.amazon.com/ec2/v2/home?region=us-west-2#GlobalAccelerator:)\.